Tgleason1980/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert a NodeList into an Array?

-so we can use methods on it such as .foreach
+so we can use methods on it such as .foreach or other methods that can't be used on a node list.

 5. What is a component?